 The parking situation at Addenbrookes is still in the news.
 While there might be a case for some pressure to get employees at the hospital to take alternative forms of transport, the patients are not generally going to hospital for fun, but because they have to.
 It's really not the time to try to change behaviour.

 Over here in Assen, hospital car parking is free.
 There is also good quality cycle parking.
 On the day I took these photos neither were full.
 The problem complained of by residents around Addenbrookes doesn't exist here.
+In fact, while car parking often causes consternation for British people, it is rarely an issue in the Netherlands.
+There are adequate spaces where there need to be spaces, and relatively little need for parking because of people cycling for a large proportion of journeys.

 There is a tendency in the UK for things like this to be applauded by cyclists on the grounds that at least something is being done for cycling.
 Quite apart from the fact that it's a remarkable negative publicity campaign to go around hassling people when they are ill, I also believe it to be rather silly to get too excited about people being hassled out of cars on less than 1% of their journeys.
 These are not the journeys that need changing.
 What is needed to make a real difference is for people to be attracted out of cars on some proportion of the other 99% of their journeys.
 Perhaps once cycling is made into a safe and convenient option for normal people on an everyday basis, they'll also feel more like cycling for exceptional journeys such as to hospital.